 The Garrison Diversion Conservancy District includes 28 counties within North Dakota.
 Each county elects a citizen to serve a four-year term as a member of the Garrison Diversion board of directors.

-Alan Walter has been on the Garrison Diversion board since 2002, and is the first vice chairman of the board.
-He is a member of the Engineering & Operations Committee.
+Alan Walter has been on the Garrison Diversion board since 2002, and currently serves as Chairman of the board.
 Walter is a civil engineer and served the city of Minot from 1968 to 2012.
 He became the city’s public works director in 1992.
 Alan currently works at the Ackerman-Estvold engineering firm in Minot.

 Walter is the president of the North Dakota Water Users Association board and is a member of the North Dakota Water Coalition.
 He was appointed to the North Dakota Air Quality board by former Governor Schafer and again by Governor Hoeven.
 He is a 2011 recipient of the Commodore Award, recognizing his efforts in the North Dakota water industry.
 He is also a retired member of the ND National Guard.
 Alan and his wife, Judy, have four children.

-Ken Vein, Grand Forks County - Second Vice Chairman
+Ken Vein, Grand Forks County - Chairman, RRV Committee

-Michael Tweed, Eddy County - Chairman, Engineering & Operations Committee
+Mike Tweed, Eddy County - Chairman, E&O Committee

-Michael Tweed was elected to represent Eddy County.
-Mike began his service in 2013, and currently serves as the chairman of the Engineering & Operations Committee.
+Michael Tweed was elected to represent Eddy County and began his service in 2013.
+He currently serves on the Engineering & Operations Committee.
 Mike is an old hat in the water industry as he has been a longtime member of the Eddy County Water Resource Board and the Devils Lake Basin Water Board.
 In 2012, he received the Oarsman Award for his service to the Upper Sheyenne River Joint Water Resource Board.
 Mike farms near Tolna, where he also lives with his wife, Kathy.
 They have four children and two grandchildren.

 Mark Cook, Renville County - Chairman, Agriculture Committee